svrooij/sonos-api-docs/docs/services/content-directory.md

 ## Events

-The ContentDirectoryService has properties that might be emitted if you subscribe to events.
+The ContentDirectoryService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events